deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18505/index.md

 ![](figures/figures_2_0.png)

-> 🔼 The figure shows the two-stage hybrid filtering strategy for creating the CCI3.0-HQ dataset, starting from raw data and going through fundamental and high-quality processing stages.
+> 🔼 The figure shows the two-stage hybrid filtering strategy for creating the CCI3.0-HQ dataset, starting from raw data and involving Fundamental Processing and High-Quality Processing.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Dataset Curation Pipeline